ramhaidar/Zen-Browser-Portable/README.md

    - **macOS**: Double-click `launcher/zenmacosportable.sh` or run via terminal

 > 💡 **Tip**: Your portable browser is now ready to use!
 All data will be saved in the `data/` folder.
+>
+> ⚡ **Update Schedule**: New releases are automatically built daily when Zen Browser updates are detected.
+You can also trigger manual builds anytime!

 ---